-The Navy's baseline plan for the FFG(X) program envisages using a single builder at any one time to build the ships.
-The Navy has not, however, ruled out the option of building the ships at two or three shipyards at the same time.
-Consistent with U.S. law, the ship is to be built in a shipyard located in the United States, even if it is based on a foreign design.
+The Navy's baseline plan for the FFG(X) program envisages using a single builder to build the ships.17 The Navy has not, however, ruled out the option of building the ships at two or three shipyards.
+Consistent with U.S. law,18 the ship is to be built in a U.S. shipyard, even if it is based on a foreign design.